Azure/AzureStack-Tools/Deployment/README.md

 This tool allows you to easily prepare your Azure Stack Technical Preview deployment, by preparing the host to boot from the provided Azure Stack Technical Preview virtual harddisk (CloudBuilder.vhdx).

-PrepareBootFromVHD updates the boot configuration with an **AzureStack TP2** entry.
+PrepareBootFromVHD updates the boot configuration with an **Azure Stack** entry.
 It will verify if the disk that hosts the CloudBuilder.vhdx contains the required free disk space, and optionally copy drivers and an unattend.xml that does not require KVM access.

 You will need at least (120GB - Size of the CloudBuilder.vhdx file) of free disk space on the disk that contains the CloudBuilder.vhdx.